Streamlined Domestic Offshore Procedures – Quick Facts

 - If you failed to:

-- File a Foreign Bank Account Report (FBAR),
+- File a Foreign Bank Account Report (FBAR) and/or,

 - Failed to report income from foreign assets

-- And your failure was non-willful, then the IRS Streamlined Program – formally known as the Streamlined Domestic Offshore Procedures – allow you to resolve your non-compliance and avoid significant civil penalties, all for a much lower cost than a full Offshore Voluntary Disclosure Program [LINK] submission.
+- And your failure was non-willful, then the IRS Streamlined Program – formally known as the Streamlined Domestic Offshore Procedures – allows you to resolve your non-compliance and pay a lesser 5%-of-assets penalty (a strong reduction as compared to the 27.5% or 50% penalties of the now-closed Offshore Voluntary Disclosure Program).

 IRS Streamlined Program Requirements